-This Agreement will be binding and remain in full force from May 1, 2012 to April 30, 2014, and will continue in force for that period of time required by any applicable Statute of the Province of British Columbia governing collective bargaining.
+This Agreement will be binding and remain in full force from May 1, 2014 to April 30, 2019, and will continue in force for that period of time required by any applicable Statute of the Province of British Columbia governing collective bargaining.

-IN WITNESS WHEREOF the Corporate Seals of the parties hereto have been hereunto affixed in the presence of their officers thereunto duly authorized on the 26 day of February, 2013.
+IN WITNESS WHEREOF the Corporate Seals of the parties hereto have been hereunto affixed in the presence of their officers thereunto duly authorized on the $\frac{16}{16}$ -th day of November, 2016.

-The Corporate Seal of UNIVERSITY OF VICTORIA was hereunto affixed in the presence of:
+The Corporate Seal of UNIVERSITY OF VICT RIA was hereunto affixed in the presence of:

-David H. Turpin, President and Vice Chancellor of the University of Victoria
+Jamie C ssels, President and Vice Chancellor University of Victoria

-Gayle Gorrill, Vice-President, Finance and Operations of the University of Victoria
+Gayle Gorrill, Vice-Presiden,t Finance & Operations University of Victoria anatthen Noch